Information for Voters

 Voting information for the 2026 Municipal and School Board Election

-Here is what you need to know before voting in the 2026 election.
+Here is what you need to know before voting in the 2026 elections.

-You are eligible to vote in the municipal and school board election if, on voting day, you:
+You are eligible to vote in the municipal and school board elections if, on voting day, you:

 • are a Canadian citizen